How to Read Crochet Patterns

-Reading patterns between the UK and the US is also a completely different story.
+Reading patterns between the UK and the US is also a completely different story, so make sure you know what abbreviations you're following before you start.
 If you need help with those translations, go to our Crochet Symbols and Directions Chart.
 You will find these abbreviations as well as a diagram explaining how each stitch is used in both types of patterns.

 Even though people write their instructions differently, that doesn't mean you can't break it down to the basics of how to read a crochet pattern.
 You can at least count on these things to be there for you:

 - A materials list and, along with yarn type/weight and hook size needed - this will help you prepare before even getting started.
 Buy your yarn in the shade you want and make sure you have a crochet hook that goes along with it BEFORE you start.
 Learn how to choose the right crochet hook size and see a helpful crochet hook size chart, or browse patterns by hook size.

 - A range of sizes, or instructions on making your crochet project bigger or smaller